 CLICK HERE To Get a Handy Printable PDF of these 50 Ideas

 – Jeremy Marsan, Business Technology Expert, Fit Small Business

 Does your restaurant have a website?
 If not, you need to set one up.
 A Yelp or Seamless listing isn’t enough: you want potential and existing customers to find you regardless of how they search online.
 A dedicated website also gives you an opportunity to share information that might not appear elsewhere.
 A Yelp review might not highlight your gluten free options or catering services.
 Plus, it’s no longer difficult or expensive to set up a website.
-We’ve put together a comprehensive guide on how to put together a business website in under an hour, all for less than $4/month via Bluehost.
-Click here to check it out.
+We’ve written a comprehensive guide on how to get your website up and running in no time – click here to check it out.

 4. Get your customers to help.